Product Catalog and Inventory Management

 - Click Add Product in the top-right corner

-Low Stock Alert: If any products are below their low stock threshold, a yellow alert banner appears at the top of the page.
+Low Stock Alert: If any products are below their low stock threshold, a yellow alert card appears above the filter section.
 Click View Low Stock to filter to those products.

 Step 2: Enter Basic Information